Civita-Aus/Climathon/README.md

 areas can also aggravate the human health impact of extreme heat in cities.*"

-Interested in open data and Climate changes?
-Check [this repo](https://datahub.io/collections/climate-change)

 You will find in this repository a range of resources (open datasets, reports, etc.) to help you buid the best well-informed data-centric solution for the Climathon.
 Each impact type described below has its own folder.
 The folder includes data sources, the format type and a brief description of what it contains.
 We also added a "Maps" section for you to use and present geospatial information.
 Finally, there is a "Climate" section with data and reports about the Climate, Climate changes and heatwaves.